Škoda Felicia: Body styles

 The Felicia came in a variety of body styles, both for personal and professional use.
-The base model was a five door hatchback, and from June 1995, was accompanied by an estate, replacing the Favorit based Forman, now redubbed as the Felicia Combi (Typ 795).
+The base model was a five door hatchback, and from June 1995, was accompanied by an estate, replacing the Favorit-based Forman, now redubbed as the Felicia Combi (Typ 795).

-There was also a coupe utility version, the Felicia Pickup, (Typ 797) and a panel van called a Felicia VanPlus.
+There was also a coupe utility version, the Felicia Pickup, (Typ 797) and a panel van called a Felicia Vanplus.
 Pickup featured redesigned rear axle to increase space in cargo area.
 The pickup version was also imported to some countries re branded as the Volkswagen Caddy Pickup.
 The pick up model also had a lifestyle edition named the Felicia Fun, (Typ 796) conceived mostly for the market in Western Europe.

 The rear screen section hinges out into the loadbay, allowing two extra seats to be folded out, giving comfortable seating for four adults.
 A tonneau cover is available to cover the rear seats, which are otherwise open to the elements.
 A Truckman top is also available which encloses the rear seats and loadbay, making for a more practical bad weather conversion.

 Luggage capacity in the hatchback was 272 litres with the rear seats in the upright position, and this increased to 976 litres with the rear seats folded.
 For the Combi (estate version), this was 447 and 1,366 litres respectively.
-The Felicia and Felicia Combi received a minor facelift in In January 1998.
+The Felicia and Felicia Combi received a minor facelift in January 1998.

 The most obvious visual change was a redesigned radiator grille and larger bumpers, but changes also included minor upgrades to the chassis and bodyshell to improve crash safety.

+MTX produced a four door cabriolet version, the MTX Cabrio.